 OUTA welcomes SOE Boards shake up

-Over the past two years OUTA has exposed corruption in SOE’s, including laying charges against former SAA chairperson Dudu Myeni with a view to have the courts declare her a delinquent director.
+Over the past two years the Organisation Undoing Tax Abuse (OUTA) has exposed corruption in SOE’s, including laying charges against former SAA chairperson Dudu Myeni with a view to have the courts declare her a delinquent director.
 This case is due in court in 2019.

 “We have raised numerous concerns about dysfunctional SOE’s and are cautiously optimistic about the new moves by Minister Gordhan to restore faith in our state owned companies,” said Wayne Duvenage, OUTA CEO.